taichi/modernjs/modernjs.en.md

 However [WAI-ARIA 1.1](https://www.w3.org/TR/2016/CR-wai-aria-1.1-20161027/) and [MDN's ARIA page](https: / /developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) from end to end and it's impossible to say you're going to do it.

-[HTML5 Accessibility](http://www.html5accessibility.com/) I would like to provide maximum value with minimal effort to one easy handy reference hand.
+[HTML5 Accessibility](http://www.html5accessibility.com/) I would like to provide maximum value with minimal effort to one easy, handy reference hand.

-That's why, let's first make sure that the JSX in the project uses the `eslint-plugin-jsx-a11y` recommended rule to deal with the `Accessibility` correspondence.
+That's why let's first make sure that the JSX in the project uses the `eslint-plugin-jsx-a11y` recommended rule to deal with the `Accessibility` correspondence.

 # Topics on Testing
 Even if it says a test in a bite there are various.
 Here we talk about developer testing.

-I think the technology that the programmer should master the most in application creation is test.
+I think the technology that the programmer should master the most in application creation tests.
 It is because we believe that by expressing what it is supposed to be in the form of tests, better ones can be made by implementing the target software.
 In other words, I do not want to talk that I should be able to do something that a real test engineer is doing.

-For quality assurance there is enormous systematized knowledge, knowledge to make applications, both wonderful, but the time is finite.
+For quality assurance, there is enormous systematized knowledge, knowledge to make applications, both excellent, but the time is finite.
 There are families or games that I want to do.
-I want to sleep ten hours a day to live long, I want to eat delicious meals slowly.
+I want to sleep ten hours a day to live long; I want to eat delicious meals slowly.

 You should spare time learning what to test and what to test, so do not take time to learn how to use the testing framework coolly.